 Well, everybody knows what a tongue twister is!
 It is a series of words or sounds that are usually repetitive and are difficult to pronounce quickly and correctly.
 I use tongue twisters as one of our speaking activities to develop my students pronunciation and accent; or sometimes just for the sheer fun of doing it.
 I often get my students to memorize this and ask them to say it out loud in class as a group and in pairs.

-You can download this tongue twister PowerPoint I created.
+You can download this classic tongue twister PowerPoint here.

 Activity Type: Pair, Group